 General Declarations – Asbestos and Fumigation

-In Australia the importation of certain products are strictly prohibited and an asbestos declaration or information on fumigation treatment may be required.
-Prior to shipping check with your forwarder if your product is affected by any restrictions and complete the paperwork accordingly.
+In Australia, the importation of certain products are strictly prohibited.
+In these cases, an asbestos declaration or information on fumigation treatment may be required.
+Prior to shipping, check with your forwarder if your product is affected by any restrictions.
 Australian importers can also find more information on the department of home affairs website HERE.

 One Last Tip

-Use the need to know guide to ensure you have all documentation to hand prior to shipping.
+Use this guide to ensure you have all documentation to hand prior to shipping.
 Share your documentation with your forwarder in advance and they will be able to instruct you if there are any issues.
 Finally, once you have completed your shipment, file all documents for future reference.

 Image Source: Freestock.com